How Leverage Increases Forex Trading Profits and Loses?

 Total= 1000 - 1000

-Total = $ 0 you have just lost your trading account balance
+Total = $ 0 you've just lost your trading account balance

 Example 2 :(50:1 Leverage or 0.5 Lots)